grahampugh/munki-catalog-admin/README.md

   * If you aren't on master branch: `git checkout -b origin master`
   * Push the branch you are on: `git push --set-upstream origin master`

-for more information on using the Docker-Gitlab container, see https://github.com/sameersbn/docker-gitlab
+For more information on using the Docker-Gitlab container, see https://github.com/sameersbn/docker-gitlab

 User permissions
 --------------

+The default admin account has username ("admin") and password ("password").

 The Admin console can be used to set users with discrete permissions on the Packages, Catalogs and Manifests sections.
 The relevant permissions are: